Terradue/doc-ellip/source/solutions/workflows/quick-start/general_notes.rst

 Install additional software
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* You can install the software you need by using the *yum* command since the user *<sandbox_user>* has sudo privileges for *yum*:
+* You can install the software you need by using the *yum* command since the sandbox user (usually your username) has sudo privileges for *yum*:

 .. code-block:: console

  sudo yum install <package name>

-* You can also install the Python packages you need by using the *conda* command since the user *<sandbox_user>* has sudo privileges for *conda*:
+* You can also install the Python packages you need by using the *conda* command since the sandbox user (usually your username) has sudo privileges for *conda*:

 .. code-block:: console

  sudo conda install <package name>

 ..
 NOTE::
-  As the exercises progress and you gain more familiarity with the CIOP framework, the Hadoop and the MapReduce, we provide fewer step by step instructions.
+  As the exercises progress and you gain more familiarity with the CIOP framework, the Hadoop and the MapReduce, we provide fewer step-by-step instructions.
 You feel free to ask to us for explanations or doubts using our Support Site https://support.terradue.com.
-We'll be happy to help !
+We'll be happy to help!

 .. [#f1] Pseudo-distributed mode is a method of running Hadoop whereby all Hadoop daemons run on the same machine.
 It is a cluster consisting of a single machine.
-It works just like a larger cluster, the only key difference (apart from the speed, of course !) being that the block replication factor is set to 1 (normally in a Hadoop Cluster the blocks on HDFS have a replication factor of 3).
+It works just like a larger cluster, the only key difference (apart from the speed, of course!) being that the block replication factor is set to 1 (normally in a Hadoop Cluster the blocks on HDFS have a replication factor of 3).